IrisRizos/Unassigned_Protists_SSN/README.md

 ## Data
 Below are listed the data needed to re-run analysis included in this study.
 The README of each folder will guide you to the adequate scripts.
-* Global V4-18S metabarcode dataset (343,165 OTUs): /Homogenisation workflow/ASV_all_18SV4_6MetaB.zip
+* Global homogenised V4-18S metabarcode dataset (343,165 OTUs): /Homogenisation workflow/ASV_all_18SV4_6MetaB.zip

 * Syndiniales network (4,317 CCs): /SSN/Split_Igraph_Synd_id100_cov80.z01-3